ZechyW/ignis-tm/README.md

 ```

 In particular, the older versions of Pandas (e.g., v0.23.4) seem to generate the visualisation data much more quickly than the latest versions, for the latest version of pyLDAvis.

+Ignis also has a built-in monkey-patched version of the pyLDAvis `.prepare()` function that works better with newer versions of Pandas.